Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Muller said he was "delighted and excited" with the portfolios he has been given, and to be able to continue to contribute to party successes.

-"Oceans and fisheries is a pertinent portfolio for this country, especially this electorate [Bay of Plenty]," he said.
+"Oceans and fisheries is a pertinent portfolio for this country, particularly for this electorate [Bay of Plenty]," he said.

 In June, Muller announced he planned to retire at the next election after nine years as the MP for the Bay of Plenty.